-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX85 or the Canon G1 X Mark III – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-GX85:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2765k vs 2360k dots).